karina-rodriguez/2024-VR-sensing/episodes/creating-3d-models-via-sfm.Rmd

 **Moving objects** (e.g. leaves of a tree or people walking)  are not good candidates either.

 Some objects are **shinny** and the **reflections** will result in having lots of noise, hence a ‘bad’ model.
-Adding talc or corn-starch on the surface of the object could be a solution but this cannot be applied on most cultural heritage artefacts.
+Adding talc or corn-starch on the surface of the object could be a solution.

 Significant colour changes or colour designs on a relatively plain surface could provide good reference points and help us to produce a model.